FEATURED CREDIT CARDS

 2. Know Your Status: Be aware of your 5/24 status and FICO® score.

-3. Be Prepared to Negotiate: Be ready to offer to move a credit line from an existing Chase card to the new one to reduce their exposure.
+3. Be Prepared to Negotiate: Consider offering to move a credit line from an existing Chase card to the new one to reduce their exposure.

 Tips for a Successful Call